“What Should I Eat?”

-Classes are available Monday through Friday and are scheduled for the student’s convenience.
+Classes are scheduled for the student’s convenience.
 Each class lasts approximately 90 minutes and can accommodate up to three people.
 Please contact me to register and schedule a class for yourself or your small group.

 - $90/class for one person